Thomas Fire

-Fire progression
+Progression

 December 2017

 On December 4, 2017, the fire was first reported by a nearby resident at 6:26 p.m.
 PST, to the north of Santa Paula, near Steckel Park and Thomas Aquinas College, after which the fire is named.
 That night, the small brush fire exploded in size and raced through the rugged mountain terrain that lies west of Santa Paula, between Ventura and Ojai.
 Officials blamed strong Santa Ana winds that gusted up to 60 mph for the sudden expansion.
 Soon after the fire had started, a second blaze was ignited nearly 30 minutes later, about 4 miles to the north in Upper Ojai at the top of Koenigstein Road.
 According to eyewitnesses, this second fire was sparked by an explosion in the power line over the area.
 The second fire was rapidly expanded by the strong Santa Ana winds, and soon merged into the Thomas Fire later that night.
 According to statements released by investigators on March 13, 2019, Southern California Edison was responsible for both ignitions.

 Late on the night of December 4, the Thomas Fire reached the hillside neighborhoods of Clearpoint, Ondulando, and Skyline in the city of Ventura and destroyed many single-family detached homes.
 Many people fled with little or no warning when evacuation orders were issued, as the fire had traveled 12 miles in just a few hours.

 Tuesday morning, on December 5, saw 1,000 firefighters battling the blaze, with no containment of the fire.
 At 7 a.m.
 PST, one helicopter began dropping water, while fixed-wing aircraft waited to be deployed after the winds died down.
 The firefighters tried to save Ventura homes in the midst of a red-flag wind advisory with ridgeline winds of 35 to 45 mph and gusts up to 70 mph.
 The fire continued jumping across the valleys along the steep slopes of the foothills that abut the northern portion of the city.
 As the fire traveled along the interface between the foothill rangeland and the area developed with homes, it reached the hills above downtown where several apartment buildings and other homes above downtown Ventura were damaged or completely destroyed.
 The fire burned over Grant Park above City Hall, and burned along the ridge above the western portion of the city, which stretches north along the narrow Ventura River valley, and is characterized by steeply-sloped sides.